Thor-DraperJr/SupplementalResources/In-Progress/AZ-500/readme.md

 * Pass-through = No integrated federation, no

-#### transfer Azure subscriptions between Azure AD tenants
+#### 1.1.7 transfer Azure subscriptions between Azure AD tenants
 When you transfer a subscription to a different Azure AD directory, some resources are not transferred to the target directory.
 For example, all role assignments and custom roles in Azure role-based access control (Azure RBAC) are permanently deleted from the source directory and are not be transferred to the target directory.

 [Transfer an Azure subscription to a different Azure AD directory](https://docs.microsoft.com/en-us/azure/role-based-access-control/transfer-subscription#:~:text=To%20transfer%20the%20subscription%20to%20a%20different%20directory%2C,as%20the%20user%20that%20accepted%20the%20transfer%20request.)

-### Configure secure access by using Azure AD
+### 1.2 Configure secure access by using Azure AD

-#### monitor privileged access for Azure AD Privleged Identity Management (PIM)
+#### 1.2.1 monitor privileged access for Azure AD Privleged Identity Management (PIM)
 In Privileged Identity Management (PIM), you can now assign eligibility for membership or ownership of privileged access groups.
 Starting with this preview, you can assign Azure Active Directory (Azure AD) built-in roles to cloud groups and use PIM to manage group member and owner eligibility and activation.

-> Important
-> To assign a privileged access group to a role for administrative access to Exchange, Security and Compliance center, or SharePoint, use the Azure AD portal Roles and Administrators experience and not in the Privileged Access Groups experience to make the user or group eligible for activation into the group.
+> Important: To assign a privileged access group to a role for administrative access to Exchange, Security and Compliance center, or SharePoint, use the Azure AD portal Roles and Administrators experience and not in the Privileged Access Groups experience to make the user or group eligible for activation into the group.

 [What is Azure AD Privileged Identity Management?](https://docs.microsoft.com/en-us/azure/active-directory/privileged-identity-management/pim-configure)

 ---
 Search Azure AD Priveleged Identity Managment (launches the blade)